 Inflammation of the adenoids: causes and treatment

-Adenoids are called the tonsils of the nasopharynx, which form a special ring that protects the body from pathogenic microbes.
-They help regulate the immune system, so inflammation of the adenoids can cause serious health problems.
+Adenoids are the tonsils of the nasopharynx, which form a special ring that protects the body from pathogens.
+They help regulate immunity, which is why inflammation of the adenoids can cause serious health problems.
 For this reason, if inflammation of the adenoids is suspected, it is necessary to immediately diagnose and begin treatment.

 Inflammation of the adenoids: symptoms

-Inflammation of the adenoids is a disease that develops over a fairly long time.
-The onset of the disease can be determined by the presence of the following signs:
+Inflammation of the adenoids is a disease that develops over quite a long time.
+The occurrence of the disease can be determined by the presence of the following signs:

 - Hearing problems.